 Rich, poor, famous and unknown are buried here.
 Many of Henrietta's schools have been named for some of the community leaders now buried in Maplewood Cemetery.
 Early gravesites date back to the mid-nineteenth century and lie in the oldest section of the cemetery.
 Maplewood Cemetery continues to allow families to use upright monuments and takes pride in the maintenance of the grounds.
 The surroundings are peaceful, park-like and welcoming.

 The Ely Fagan American Legion Post hosts a Veterans Memorial Day service at the cemetery every year.
 Flags are placed on the graves of veterans; 3 of which were in the Revolutionary War, 2 from the War of 1812, 2 from the Mexican War, 24 from the Civil War, 32 from WW1, and 193 from WW2.
-Almost 500 graves were decorated for Memorial Day in 2014.
+Over 500 veteran graves were decorated with U.S. flags for Memorial Day in 2017.